Balthasar Lauwers: Life

 Lauwers left Antwerp and travelled via Milan and Venice to Rome.
 His arrival in Italy must be placed around 1600 when he was still in his early twenties.
 In Rome, he was a pupil of, and later worked as an assistant to, the prominent Flemish landscape painter Paul Bril who had established himself in Rome around 1582.
-Thanks to Paul Bril's connections in Rome, Lauwers was able to secure various commissions.
+Thanks to Bril's connections in Rome, Lauwers was able to secure various commissions.

 Prior to 1603, Balthasar Lauwers married Hélène (Elena) Cousin, daughter of Henri Cousin, a goldsmith from Paris and scion of a prominent family of French goldsmiths and artists, including two painters of the School of Fontainebleau.

 In 1622 he joined the Accademia di San Luca in Rome.
 In 1634 Lauwers went to Milan to work on commissions.
 According to the early Italian art historian Filippo Baldinucci, Lauwers was invited to Milan by Cardinal Albornoz who was then the Governor of Milan.
 He painted in the Ducal Palace in Milan frescos of landscapes in certain porticos.
 Lauwers received a monthly stipend from the Cardinal as long as the Cardinal remained the governor of Milan.
 Lauwers returned to Rome soon where he continued to be active as a landscape painter.
 He made many frescos for the Sacchetti family, in particular in their palace in Ostia.
 He also worked for other prominent personalities of the Roman aristocracy and higher church hierarchy.

 The painter Angelo Caroselli, who had become a widower, married in 1642 his daughter Brigitta Lauwers (Lauri).
 Lauwers trained his two sons Francesco Lauri and Filippo Lauri in the art of painting.
 Filippo further studied with his brother Francesco and his brother-in-law Angelo Caroselli.
 Aside from his sons, the architectural painter François de Nomé was also a pupil of Balthasar Lauwers.

 Lauwers died on 4 August 1645 in Rome.